How Quinoa Can Support Weight Loss

 • Black quinoa

-White quinoa offers a rich nutty flavor that blends easily with dishes.
-Red and black quinoa taste more bitter than white, and they are also chewier and tougher.
+White quinoa offers a rich, nutty flavor that blends easily with dishes.
+Red and black quinoa taste more bitter than white and are chewier and tougher.
 The colored varieties are better options for salads.

 Nutritional Profile of Quinoa